stevegt/statecraft/README.md

 # statecraft
-State machine generator that generates Go code and graphviz dot files from a simple DSL.
+State machine compiler that generates Go code and graphviz dot files from a simple DSL.

-See ./example/stoplight for a (probably overly complicated) demo which includes two communicating state machines.
+See ./example/stoplight for a demo of two interacting state machines.

-The DSL looks like this (from the car state machine in the example):
+The `car` DSL from that example looks like this:

 ```
 // Comments look like this.
 We ignore blank lines.